bmad4ever/comfyui_wfc_like/README.md

 # comfyui_wfc_like
-An "opinionated" Wave Function Collapse implementation with a set of nodes for comfyui
+An "opinionated" Wave Function Collapse implementation with a set of nodes for comfyui.

 <details>
-<summary>Important Technicality</summary>
+<summary>Usage and implementation clarifications</summary>
 <br>

 This implementation is not a pure-to-form implementation of the wave collapse algorithm.

+#### Rule specification
+**In the spirit of being used as a visual tool, there is no way to specify global constraints, and all local constraints are inferred from the given samples and can't be further refined.**
+Although this makes some sets of rules hard to specify, the envisioned application is not to arrive at a complete solution necessarily, but rather a partial one, which can be completed using diffusion.

+#### No wave grid
-The “wave” of possibilities is not kept and updated on the entire grid; instead, only the boundary of the collapsed nodes is evaluated, expanding the boundary at each iteration, and validating only the states of cells adjacent to the expanded ones.
-In this sense, it would be fair to name it something else, since instead of a wave of possibilities the algorithm only satisfies local constraints until reaching an impossible state, at which point it backtracks.
+**In this implementation the “wave” of possibilities is not kept and updated on the entire grid; instead, only the boundary of the collapsed nodes is evaluated, expanding the boundary at each iteration, and validating only the states of cells adjacent to the expanded ones.**

+In light of this, it would be fair to name it something else, since instead of a wave of possibilities the algorithm only satisfies local constraints until reaching an impossible state, at which point it backtracks.
 Nevertheless, the wave-function-collapse captures and helps clarify the potential applications of this algorithm.

-In the spirit of being used as a visual tool, there is no way to specify global constraints, and all local constraints are inferred from the given samples.
-Although this makes some sets of rules hard to specify, the envisioned application is not to arrive at a complete solution necessarily, but rather a partial one, which can be completed using diffusion.
+#### Greedyish search with backtracking
 This implementation searches for possible states using a best-first search which also considers the node’s depth to make the search greedy towards already deep paths, speeding up the generation towards a partially acceptable state, i.e. a state that hasn’t collapsed all the cells but should be somewhat complete, provided the constraints are not very intricate.

+#### States' hashcodes & potential problems

+The search nodes store a hashcode of the world state and the number of collapsed tiles.

+This information is not only used to prune the search but also for backtracking.

+**Instead of storing the complete state in each node to enable backtracking, stored actions are undone until a common ancestor node is found, i.e. nodes that share the same depth and hashcode.**

+**Altought expected to be rare, it is possible when backtracking that two different states share the same depth and hashcode pair.
+In such cases, the set of open tiles will mismatch the actual underlying state and the search may stop early due to a key error.**
+There may also exist edge cases where no error is raised and a potentially invalid state is returned.

 </details>

 _______________________________________________________________________________